Sergio Pérez: 2021: First season at Red Bull

-2022
+2022: Maiden pole and third in the championship

 Pérez stayed at Red Bull for the 2022 season.
 In May 2022, shortly after his win in Monaco, it was announced Pérez would stay with the team until the end of the 2024 season.

 He achieved his first pole position at the Saudi Arabian Grand Prix, on his 215th race start in Formula 1; therefore breaking the record for most races before a first pole position and also becoming the first Mexican driver to achieve a pole position in F1.
 He led the race until lap 16, where he pitted after coming under pressure from a potential undercut from Leclerc in 2nd.
 A crash from Nicholas Latifi on the same lap meant that the safety car was brought out, allowing Leclerc, Verstappen and Sainz to make a pitstop and keep track position, demoting Perez to 4th place, where he would finish the race.

 At the Australian Grand Prix, Pérez qualified third.
 He lost a position at the start to Lewis Hamilton because of getting boxed in and got the position back on lap 10.
 He made his pitstop on lap 21 for hard tyres.
 Pérez passed Fernando Alonso and George Russell.
 On lap 39 his teammate Max Verstappen retired from the race due to mechanical problems and Pérez was then running second behind Charles Leclerc, which he held until the finish.
 Pérez got the sixteenth podium of his career and his sixth with Red Bull Racing.

 In the next round, the Emilia Romagna Grand Prix, Pérez qualified 7th as he was unable set a representative time in Q3 due to red flags.
 He recovered to 3rd in the sprint race.
 He jumped up to 2nd on the opening lap of the race, after beating Charles Leclerc off the line.
 Throughout most of the race, Pérez successfully prevented Leclerc from re-overtaking him.
 After Leclerc spun, Pérez subsequently coasted to 2nd, behind teammate Max Verstappen.
 This gave Red Bull their first 1-2 finish since the 2016 Malaysian Grand Prix.